input-output-hk/cardano-sl/specs/CBOR_SETS.md

 items are used, the simultaneous use of string items that look like numbers needs to be avoided.
 Again, this leads to the conclusion that items should be of a single CBOR type.

-When a CBOR-based protocal does see multiple identical items in a set it should reject the set as invalid.
+When a CBOR-based protocol does see multiple identical items in a set it should reject the set as invalid.

 ## Rationale